Earl of Pembroke

 Earl of Pembroke is a title in the Peerage of England that was first created in the 12th century by King Stephen of England.
 The title, which is associated with Pembroke, Pembrokeshire in West Wales, has been recreated ten times from its original inception.
 Due to the number of creations of the Earldom, the original seat of Pembroke Castle is no longer attached to the title.

 As of 2018, the current holder of the earldom is William Herbert, 18th Earl of Pembroke, which is the 10th creation of the title.
 For the past 400 years, his family's seat has been Wilton House, Wiltshire.
 The Earls of Pembroke also hold the title Earl of Montgomery, created for the younger son of Henry Herbert, 2nd Earl of Pembroke before he succeeded as the 4th Earl in 1630.
 The current Earls of Pembroke also carry the subsidiary titles: Baron Herbert of Cardiff, of Cardiff in the County of Glamorgan (1551), Baron Herbert of Shurland, of Shurland in the Isle of Sheppey in the County of Kent (1605), and Baron Herbert of Lea, of Lea in the County of Wilts (1861).
 All are in the Peerage of England except the Barony of Herbert of Lea, which is in the Peerage of the United Kingdom.

+The Earl of Pembroke is the hereditary visitor of Jesus College, Oxford.

 On 1 September 1532, King Henry VIII created the original Marquessate of Pembroke for his future queen Anne Boleyn.
 This honour was in recognition of the king's great-uncle Jasper Tudor, who had been the Earl of Pembroke in the 15th century, and his own father, Henry VII who was born at Pembroke Castle in January 1457.

 History

+Arnulf de Montgomery

 The title of Earl of Pembroke has been held successively by several English families, the jurisdiction and dignity being originally attached to the county palatine of Pembrokeshire.
-The first creation dates from 1138, when the Earldom of Pembroke was conferred by King Stephen on Gilbert de Clare (died 1148), son of Gilbert Fitz-Richard, who possessed the Lordship of Strigul (Estrighoiel, in Domesday Book), the modern Chepstow.
-In the Battle of Lincoln (1141), the Earl fought on the side of King Stephen.
-After the king's defeat, however, he joined the party of the Empress Matilda.
-Later he became reconciled to Stephen when he recovered his throne.
-The earl married Henry I's mistress, Isabel, daughter of Robert de Beaumont, Earl of Leicester.

-That being said, Arnulf de Montgomery was likely created Earl of Pembroke by William Rufus, decades before Gilbert de Clare.
-Arnulf himself was rewarded by the king with the lordship of Pembroke upon his family's construction of Pembroke Castle in the late 11th century.
+William Rufus may have invested Arnulf de Montgomery with the Earldom of Pembroke in the late 11th century as a reward for the construction of Pembroke Castle.